Mendelow Matrix, a Stakeholder Analyis explained

 What is Mendelow’s matrix?

-The Mendelow matrix is a method that helps organizations identify and understand stakeholders based on their influence and interest.
-This stakeholder analysis, developed by Aubrey L. Mendelow in 1991, uses a matrix to categorize stakeholders, which is essential for effective stakeholder management and project success.
+The Mendelow matrix helps organizations discover their stakeholders through assessment of their power to influence and their level of interest.
+The stakeholder analysis which Aubrey L. Mendelow created in 1991 uses a matrix to categorize stakeholders for effective project management and stakeholder control.

 The Mendelow Matrix consists of two axes: